delia-li/portfolio/_projects/(1) Rate My Transit.md

 Building Rate My Transit has been one of my favorite projects.
 Transit accessibility and expansion is an area I feel passionate about and I think apps can do a lot to enhance the transit experience for riders everywhere.

 Here are some of my key takeaways:
 * Users love summaries and concise information that's easily digestable.
 A key principle in user psychology is that everyone wants to conserve effort whenever possible.
-I found that having the auto-generated tags at the top of each station and vehicle did wonders for user satisfaction because it saved them the effort of having to scroll through all of the comments and do a lot of reading.
+I found that having the **auto-generated tags at the top of each station and vehicle did wonders for user satisfaction** because it saved them the effort of having to scroll through all of the comments and do a lot of reading.

-* Outside of the core features that address the major challenges faced by users I interviewed, the auxilary features like the profile, mascots, and rewards can truly delight users and bring personality to the app.
+* Outside of the core features that address the major challenges faced by users I interviewed, the **auxilary features like the profile, mascots, and rewards can truly delight users** and bring personality to the app.
 I drew inspiration from existing transit system mascots like Boop the Orca (Sound Transit) and Barty the train (BART) which add a cuteness factor to public transit systems.

-Next Steps
+#### Next Steps
 * Integration with external social media apps like Reddit, Twitter, and mainstream news sites would help get even more timely, updated tags for travel conditions.
-This would enable AI summaries and crossposting for RMT users.
+Shares, invites, and crossposting would increase the user count in Rate My Transit and lead to more accurate transit ratings in the long term.
-* Rewarding users with tangible benefits would be a great incentive for more users to join the community.
+* Rewarding users with tangible benefits would be a great incentive for more users to join the community and to keep existing users feeling engaged and valued for their efforts.
 This could mean discounts on transit passes, coupons for transit merchandise, and perks for local businesses that sponsor transit.
 Such a feature would mean having my app enter partnerships with transit systems and businesses.
 * A groups and chat feature would help riders coordinate with travel buddies and others who frequently use the same lines.
+This would help riders feel safer traveling during crowded times or late at night.